 Some of the underlying justification of spousal support is the concept that a marriage is like a business with many essential functions (earning income, parenting, maintaining home, shopping/cooking, paying bills), and that spouses make decisions together (consciously or not) how to manage all the functions.
 Based on those decisions, if one person in a divorce has a much greater income and earning power than the other for many years to come, alimony is intended to reduce the inequity resulting from these marital decisions.

-Compensatory Spousal Support is precisely as the name implies.
+This is precisely as the name implies.
 It is financial support considered as “compensation” when one party made significant financial or other contributions to the education, training, career or earning capacity of their spouse, resulting in the spouse’s amplified earning power.
 An example is one person working full time as a teacher to pay the household bills or supporting their spouse by being the person primarily caring for the home and children while their spouse spent several years fully devoted to medical school and residency.
 Upon divorce, the spouse who was the teacher may be awarded compensatory spousal support from the substantially higher wage-earning doctor.

 Wondering if alimony can be changed later?
 Read about alimony modification in Oregon.